project-sunbird/project-sunbird.github.io/pages/developer-docs/telemetry_htmlinterfacelibrary.md

 ### Telemetry Response

-Api method to log telemtry response events.
+Api method to log telemetry response events.
 When an assessment is playing in content, on selection of option/answer data can be passed by calling this function.

 <pre>
 /**